joaomlneto/byzzbench/docs/reproducing-schedules.md

 ![Mutating a Message](mutate-message.png)

+## Additional replay capabilities

-In the future, schedules will be serialized by the framework, and the UI will include the functionality to reproduce them.
+In the future, schedules will be recorded and serialized by the framework, and the UI will include the functionality to reproduce them.